sallen-18/UdemyFreeCouponScraper/README.md

 # UdemyFreeCouponScraper
-Scrapes DiscUdemy links for free courses
+Scrapes DiscUdemy links for free courses and pushes results into csv file